 Her name is Frieda Saraga.
 She founded the chapter of PFLAG in Jacksonville.
 She is peace.
 She always has a different way of looking at things.
 If you are troubled, she is the one you call.

 What drives you to do what you do?

 Stay positive and you can accomplish anything.
 The word can’t is not in our vocabulary.

 If you had to evacuate your house immediately, what is the one thing you would grab on the way out?

 Underwear—because if (by chance) you have to go to the hospital, God knows you have to arrive with clean ones!

 If you could be any animal, what would you be?
 And why?

 A manatee because they have gentle souls.

-Editor’s Note: Tim Purcell told POZ that his husband Garlyn died on January 12, 2018.
+Editor’s Note: Timm Purcell told POZ that his husband, Garlyn, died on January 12, 2018.